 The pH scale is used to measure the acidity of a substance.
 Anything with a pH under seven is considered acidic.
 This places the drug methamphetamine more on the acidic side.
 The pH levels of meth range from 3.02 to 7.03, with the average drug acidity right at 5.0.

 Prolonged consumption of meth can lead to more wear on the enamel and an increased risk of harmful bacteria.

-Using meth can also dry out the mouth, which can cause problems with the teeth.
+Abusing meth can also dry out the mouth, which can cause problems with the teeth.
 Saliva is used and needed as protection for teeth.
 Consistent dry mouth can increase the risk of plaque, tooth decay, and gum disease.

 New Cravings for Sugary Drinks

 Using meth can increase the craving for sugary drinks, such as soda.
-Consuming too much sugar can lead to tooth decay.
+Consuming too much sugar can lead to tooth loss.
 Tooth decay can be caused by harmful bacteria in the mouth that uses sugar from food and drinks to create acid.
 The acidity can then dissolve and damage the teeth over time.

 Teeth grinding, also known as bruxism, involves moving the jaw when the teeth are held together.
 Continuous teeth grinding results in significant wear and tear of the teeth and visible teeth flattening.

 Teeth clenching occurs when holding teeth together and tightening the jaw muscles.
 Chronic meth abuse can lead to extensive teeth grinding and teeth clenching,